unahouExosite/docs/scripting/README.md

 * `json.array(table)`

     Initializes a Lua table to represent a JSON array.
+A JSON array is represented as a Lua table having a sequence `{1..N}`, such that the only keys in the table are the numerical set `{1..N}`.

 ```
   ------------------------------------------------------------------------------